Key Takeaways

 - Personalized treatment plans based on genetic factors

-Creating a network of healthcare providers and maintaining open communication about spinal health concerns is essential.
-This network might include:
+Put together a network of healthcare providers and keep the lines open about any spinal health concerns.
+That network might include:

 - Primary care physician